chaijs/chaijs.github.io/data/guide/helpers.md

 ORM database in node or constructed from your MVC framework of choice in the browser.

-Hopefully this is rather self explanitory, but as a for-instance, we can easily construct a person from this.
+Hopefully our `Model` class is self explanatory, but as an example, here we construct a person object.

 ```javascript
 var arthur = new Model('person');